mvsde/website/content/index.md

 ---
 id: 69d559e8-4b86-4ce6-bb36-e10416f6db4d
-title: Hi, I’m Fynn Becker
+title: Hello there, I’m Fynn
 description: Frontend developer, video game collector, interested in tech and computer things, cyclist, Shinson Hapkido 🥋, Star Wars and Star Trek 🖖🏻
 layout: LDefault.vue
 social:
   image:
     src: media/blahaj-square.jpg
-    alt: Portrait of Fynn Becker, lying on their back on a red couch together with an Ikea Blåhaj toy shark.
+    alt: Portrait of Fynn, lying on their back on a red couch together with an Ikea Blåhaj toy shark.
 hero:
   image: media/blahaj.jpg
-  alt: Portrait of Fynn Becker, lying on their back on a red couch together with an Ikea Blåhaj toy shark.
+  alt: Portrait of Fynn, lying on their back on a red couch together with an Ikea Blåhaj toy shark.
 cards:
   - title: From the site
     links: